mindscan-de/BrightFlux/README.md

   * save swim lane configuration into an analysis project file

-DFQL
-* Support tokenizing via DFQL
-* Support recipes which contain tokenized data frames, such that recipes can be replayed and are creating a tokenized data frame

-Decision Tree Analysis
-* combine that system with the CheapLithium system (decision gag/decision tree) for automated decisions based on the content of log files for automated log file analysis

 Generic text File Readers
 * The file format should be described in some configuration format and a generic file reader should tokenize/parse it according to the description in the file-description
   * Ingest text files into table oriented data frames